Who doesn’t know about Dubai? But do you know Dubai interesting facts?

 The way Arabs have channelized their wealth into building Dubai into a brilliant city of world records is inspirational.

-Neha Singh is a postgraduate in Mass Communications, who loves everything about life.
-Traveling is extremely close to her heart and writing came to her naturally.
+Neha Singh is a post graduate in Mass Communications, who loves everything about life.
+Travelling is extremely close to her heart and writing came to her naturally.
 An avid trekker & explorer, who often takes off some time from her busy life for mountaineering.
 She loves meeting new people & gets attached to their culture very easily.
 Her ambition is to explore as many places as she can in her life.
 She strongly believes in Gandhian principle –“simple living high thinking”.

 And do not hesitate to get in touch with me if you have any questions about Dubai.
 More than happy to chat!